aele1401/Red_vs_Blue-Project/Reports/Readme.md

         - SIEM & SOAR
         - IDS & IPS
         - EDR & AV
-    * Conduct threat huntiing, research, security testing, OSINT, an incident response plan, and additional tools and methods to create custom detections and alerts for environment.
+    * Conduct threat hunting, research, security testing, OSINT, an incident response plan, and additional tools and methods to create custom detections and alerts for environment.
         - Tailor alerts to environment
         - Less detections that are highly effective
 - Firewall Implementation: